-Several P2E games have stood out from the crowd since the advent of Web3 gaming.
+Several P2E games have stood out from the crowd since the advent of web3 gaming.
 Splinterlands, Alien Worlds and Decentraland are some of the more popular titles.
-Axie Infinity is perhaps the most recognizable example of GameFi.
+Axie Infinity is perhaps the most recognisable example of GameFi.

 Axie Infinity was created by Vietnamese gaming studio Sky Mavis and centers around creatures known as ‘Axies’ – NFTs that players can collect as pets and use to battle other players, similar to Pokémon.
 Smooth Love Potions (SLP) are the in-game currency, which is earned by gameplay and can be used to buy Axies, as well as being tradeable off-game for other cryptocurrencies such as ETH.